wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Nearly Working how intended.
-* Still small issues with, parsing output from model and logic behind handling of prompt links in scripts, still focusing upon improvements to other interface enhancements along the way.
+* Current issue is to do with, parsing output from model and/or logic behind handling of prompt links in scripts and/or the order the keys are being saved to the "config.yaml".
 * Model compatibility delayed due to Huggingface downloads suddenly not work on Downlord app, keeps retrying, have to rely upon browser based downloads on mobile broadband.